 Consistent with these considerations, after review of all relevant identified transactions or relationships between each Director, or any of his or her family members, and the Company, its senior management and its independent auditors, the Board of Directors has affirmatively determined that the following seven Directors are independent Directors within the meaning of the applicable Nasdaq listing standards: Ms. Demski, Dr. Gilliss, Mr. Machado, Dr. Meyer, Mr. Middleton, Dr. Multani and Ms. Vakiener.
-In addition, the Board of Directors previously determined that Edward F. Greissing, who served as a Director during 2021 and did not stand for re-election at our 2021 annual meeting of stockholders, was independent under the Nasdaq listing standards.
 In making this determination, the Board of Directors found that none of these Directors had a material or other disqualifying relationship with the Company.
+Our Board of Directors determined that Mr. Sherman is not considered independent given his position as our Chief Executive Officer.